ondreagray/ondreagray/README.md

 # ⚡ Power System Optimization & Machine Learning

-Welcome to my project portfolio!
+My name is Ondrea Robinson and welcome to my project portfolio!
+I am a graduate student in Applied Math at the University of Washington and my research focuses on power systems.
 This repository showcases my work in **optimization, data analysis, and machine learning**, with a primary focus on **power system simulation**.

 Using **Python**, I develop tools and models that investigate complex energy problems and grid optimization.
 Below, you will find a record of my evolving technical skills and my latest research projects.
 Thanks for stopping by!